There is no financial aid deadline for entering 1Ls and all information is strictly confidential.

 Admitted students are automatically considered for merit-based scholarship decisions, and no separate application is required.
 We begin processing the bulk of our merit scholarships in mid-January; by late January, we are caught up with awards for offers made through the end of the year, and from that point through the end of the season, a merit award, if any, is made within about two weeks of an admissions offer.

 Need-based grant decisions are made by the Financial Aid Office.
-To determine if you might qualify for need-based grants, admitted students must complete our simple online questionnaire, available in early March, on the Admitted Students website.
+To determine if you might qualify for need-based grants, admitted students must complete our simple online questionnaire, available in late January, on the Admitted Students website.
 Click on Financial Aid and Need-Based Application to access the questionnaire.

 Information for Admitted Students